kangminsuk/projects-example-brainiak/project.md

 - Create a variable named `num_colors` that counts the number of distinct colors.
 - Print it out.

 You need to provide your code in the cell that says "-- YOUR CODE FOR TASK 3 --".
-Once your are ready, click Next Task again.
+Once you are ready, click Next Task again.

 `@hint`